deepanshs/csdmpy/docs/source/independentVariable/linear.rst

 where ``x[0].coordinates`` is a
 `Quantity <http://docs.astropy.org/en/stable/api/astropy.units.Quantity.html#astropy.units.Quantity>`_
-object.
+instance.
 The value and the unit of this object are

 .. doctest::